 One question people ask me all the time is, “Was Jesus with God in the beginning?”
 Before God created the universe, the angels, or anything, Jesus was within the beginning with God.
 John’s gospel affirms that Jesus was there at the beginning with God.
 He writes, “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God” (John 1:1-2).

 Jesus is the Word of God in bodily form.
 The Book of Revelation describes the risen Lord just as He is in heaven right now.
 Added to that, the disciple John writes, “I saw a white horse in heaven.
 And the One sitting on the horse has the name Faithful and True.
 He judges and makes war.
 His eyes were like a flame of fire, and on His head were many crowns.
 He had a name written that no one knew except Himself.
 He wore a robe dipped in blood, and His name is The Word of God” (Revelation 19:11-13).

 Translated from the Greek language, “Word” is logos, and it means: something said, including the thought, or basically, translation of thought.
 But why is the Greek translation significant?
 The language of Revelation is Greek.
 Therefore, to understand the text in its entirety, we must interpret it from its original language.
-As used in Revelation, Word is a title of Jesus.
+As used in Revelation, Word is one of Jesus’ titles.

 Lamb of God

 Christians hold to their faith that Jesus is the Lamb of God.
 John writes, “Behold!
 The Lamb of God who takes away the sin of the world!”
 (John 1:29).
 Jesus is the perfect and ultimate sacrifice for sin.
 Isaiah prophesied the coming of Christ as a guilt offering (Isaiah 53:10).
 The blood of God’s spotless Lamb has redeemed us.
 (1 Peter 1:18-19).